-Translation of Foreign Currencies
+v) Translation of Foreign Currencies

-The Company's financial statements are presented in United States dollars.
-Assets and liabilities denominated in foreign currencies are translated at fiscal year-end rates of exchange.
+The Company's financial statement is presented in United States dollars.
+Assets and liabilities denominated in foreign currencies are translated at fiscal year-end rates of exchange, while income statement items are translated at the spot exchange rate at the time of the transaction.

-Share Based Compensation
+vi) Share Based Compensation